Wage and Hour Litigation

 Partner Laura E. O'Donnell leads Haynes and Boone’s Wage and Hour Litigation Practice Group.
 Ms. O'Donnell is Board Certified as a Specialist in Labor and Employment Law by the State Bar of Texas, Board of Legal Specialization.
 She is also a member of the American Bar Association’s Federal Labor Standards Legislation Committee, which focuses on nationwide wage-hour trends and developments, and is a frequent speaker and author on wage-hour topics facing employers.
-O’Donnell has handled many wage-hour matters ranging from Rule 23 class actions involving alleged wage-hour violations of multiple state laws, to national collective action lawsuits involving the Fair Labor Standards Act (FLSA), as well as numerous Department of Labor (DOL) audits.
-Ms. O’Donnell has been recognized as one of America’s Up and Coming Leading Lawyers in Employment Law by Chambers USA, 2005-2009 and one of the Best Lawyers in America for Labor & Employment by Best Lawyers and U.S. News & World Report, 2011-2012.
+O'Donnell has handled many wage-hour matters ranging from Rule 23 class actions involving alleged wage-hour violations of multiple state laws, to national collective action lawsuits involving the Fair Labor Standards Act (FLSA), as well as numerous Department of Labor (DOL) audits.
+Ms. O'Donnell has been recognized as one of the Top 50 Women Lawyers in Texas and one of the Top 50 Lawyers in Central/West Texas by Texas Super Lawyers, 2013, one of the Best Lawyers in America for Labor & Employment by Best Lawyers and U.S. News & World Report, 2011-2014 and one of America's Up and Coming Leading Lawyers in Employment Law by Chambers USA, 2005-2009.

-Our team also includes senior Senior Counsel William C. Strock, Board Certified as a Specialist in Labor and Employment Law, recognized as one of America’s Leading Lawyers in Employment Law by Chambers USA, 2004-2011, and elected to The College of Labor and Employment Lawyers in 2000; Partners Felicity A. Fowler, Board Certified in Labor and Employment Law by the Texas Board of Legal Specialization; Matthew T. Deffebach, Board Certified in Labor and Employment Law by the Texas Board of Legal Specialization; and Melissa M. Goodman, a Texas Super Lawyer in Employment Litigation and Labor and Employment Law; Of Counsel A. John Harper III and Associates Janet H. Ayyad, Erin E. Shea, Alex Stevens, Arrissa Meyer, Lindsay Murchison, Katie G. Chatterton, and Meghaan C. McElroy.
+Our team also includes Partners Felicity A. Fowler, Board Certified in Labor and Employment Law by the Texas Board of Legal Specialization; Matthew T. Deffebach, Board Certified in Labor and Employment Law by the Texas Board of Legal Specialization; and Melissa M. Goodman, a Texas Super Lawyer in Employment Litigation, 2010-2013, and Labor and Employment Law, 2009, 2011-2013; and Associates Janet H. Ayyad, Rebecca Magee, Adam Sencenbaugh, Alex Stevens, Arrissa Meyer, Lindsay Murchison, Katie G. Chatterton, and Meghaan C. McElroy.

 Collective Action/Class Action Certification